Through The Fibro Fog

 Which milk should I use?

-overhead view of mango coconut overnight oats in a glass jar.
+overhead view of mango chia overnight oats in a glass jar topped with coconut and pepitas.

 🥣 More tasty breakfast ideas